1980s in Hong Kong

 1980s in Hong Kong marks a period when the territory was known for its wealth and trademark lifestyle.
-Hong Kong would be recognised internationally for its politics, entertainment and skyrocketing real estate prices.
+It remained a colony at the beginning of the decade in 1980, and transitioned into a dependent territory of the United Kingdom in 1981, becoming among its last significant colonial territories, also being the richest out of all British dependent territories at the time and most populated with over 5 million people.
+During this period, Hong Kong would be recognised internationally for its politics, entertainment and skyrocketing real estate prices.
+It would also go on to be the subject of intense negotiations between Britain and China, which would be resolved in the Sino-British Joint Declaration.

 Background

-After being made a crown colony since 1843, the status of Hong Kong was changed effectively under the British Nationality Act 1981, which came into force on 1 January 1983.
-The Act renamed all existing British colonies to dependent territories.
-The renaming did not change how the government operated but it affected the nationality status of Hong Kong's then over 5 million inhabitants, most of whom were to become British Dependent Territory citizens – a status that could no longer be transmitted by descent.
+After being made a crown colony in 1843, the status of Hong Kong was changed effectively under the British Nationality Act 1981 enacted by the British Parliament, which came into force on 1 January 1983.
+The Act renamed all existing British colonies to dependent territories (similar to a current overseas territory) upon the independence of the remaining major colonies, namely Southern Rhodesia and Belize.

+The renaming did not change how the government operated.
+Still, it affected the nationality status of Hong Kong's then over 5 million inhabitants, most of whom were to become British Dependent Territory citizens.
+This status could no longer be transmitted by descent.

 Regardless of the competing claims for sovereignty, China's paramount leader Deng Xiaoping recognised that Hong Kong, with its free market economy, could not be assimilated into the People's Republic overnight and that any attempt to do so would not be in the interests of either.
 He advocated a more pragmatic approach known as the one country, two systems policy, in which Hong Kong (as well as Macau, and potentially also Taiwan) would be able to retain their economic systems within the PRC.
 On 19 December 1984, the Sino-British Joint Declaration on the Question of Hong Kong (The Joint Declaration) was signed between the PRC and UK governments.
 Under this agreement, Hong Kong would cease to be a British Dependent Territory on 1 July 1997 and would thenceforth be a Special Administrative Region (SAR) of the PRC.
 Citizens who were opposed to the handover and had the means to leave led to the first wave of emigration.